sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/SASReportObjectElement.md

 ### `restrictViewportGestures: boolean`

 When `true`, report objects that support zooming require a modifier key be used in addition to the scroll wheel.
-Use the modifier key when embedding elements in a layout that causes overflow.
+Enable restrictViewportGestures when embedding elements in a layout that causes overflow.
 This reserves the scroll-wheel action for page scrolling.

 default value: `true`